Last Updated June 2025

 Castles + Palaces in Sintra

-Pena Palace is the most colorful and well-recognized castle of the group.
-It’s an example of 19th century Romanticism architecture, and its real attraction is the colorful towers and façades which overlook Sintra.
+Pena Palace is the most colorful and well-recognized castle in the group.
+It’s an example of 19th-century Romantic architecture, and its real attraction is the colorful towers and façades that overlook Sintra.
 A must-see during any Sintra trip.

 Quinta da Regaleira